 The nuclear judgment clarified, a telling blow to Government

-This judgment, which is regarded as a significant victory for civil society, began in October 2015 when the Southern African Faith Communities’ Environment Institute (SAFCEI) and Earthlife Africa (ELA) raised a legal challenge against the Department of Energy’s conduct and plans to introduce a new nuclear build program into the energy mix of South Africa.
+This judgment, which is regarded as a significant victory for civil society, is the end result of a case which began in October 2015 when the Southern African Faith Communities’ Environment Institute (SAFCEI) and Earthlife Africa (ELA) raised a legal challenge against the Department of Energy’s conduct and plans to introduce a new nuclear build programme into the energy mix of South Africa.

 But what does the judgment mean and how can the average South African interpret the findings therein?
-The Organisation Undoing Tax Abuse (OUTA) has taken time to read and assess the judgment and has summarised the salient points and findings below:
+The Organisation Undoing Tax Abuse (OUTA) summarises the salient points and findings below:

-The Applicants (Earthlife Africa JHB and SAFCEI) sought a declaratory order as to the lawfulness of decisions taken by the Minister of Energy, in terms of Section 34(1) of the Electricity Regulation Act 4 of 2006 in 2013 (“the First Determination”) and 2016 (“the Second Determination”) respectively – effectively putting a halt to the implementation of nuclear power.
-Furthermore, the Applicants approached the court to have a series of peculiar IGA’s set aside – which was subsequently granted.
+The Applicants (Earthlife Africa JHB and SAFCEI) sought a declaratory order as to the lawfulness of decisions taken by the Minister of Energy, in terms of Section 34(1) of the Electricity Regulation Act 4 of 2006 in 2013 (“the First Determination”) and 2016 (“the Second Determination”) respectively – effectively putting a halt to the implementation of plans to build a new nuclear power station.
+The Applicants also asked the court to to set aside a series of peculiar intergovernmental agreements, which was also granted.

-This decision ought to be made in line with the country’s governing energy policies, – inter alia, the Integrated Resource Plan (IRP) and the Integrated Energy Plan (IEP) claiming that nuclear energy is a viable option, (which OUTA submits, is flawed in its entirety).
+This decision ought to be made in line with the country’s governing energy policies – inter alia, the Integrated Resource Plan (IRP) and the Integrated Energy Plan (IEP).
 Furthermore, the First Determination provided the authorisation for the initiation of the procurement for nuclear energy.

 The procedures relating the RFI (Request for Information) and RFP (Request for Proposals) aim to give effect to section 34(1), in that they provide the platform for procurement which “must be fair, equitable, transparent, competitive and cost effective”.
-The court in this instance declared both the First (2013) and Second Determinations (2016) unlawful and unconstitutional – implying all action taken in pursuit thereof (Eskom’s procurement of new generation capacity), is also set aside.
+The court in this instance declared both the First (2013) and Second Determinations (2016) unlawful and unconstitutional – which also set aside all actions towards procurement of a power station.

-In turn, this means ALL current nuclear-related dealings – RFI’s and RFP’s, pertaining to new generation capacity are set aside, and that prospective tender contracts awarded based on the previous section 34(1) determination, would be void and unenforceable.
+In turn, this means ALL current nuclear-related dealings – RFIs and RFPs relating to new generation capacity – are set aside, and that any contracts awarded based on those determinations would be void and unenforceable.

 Should the government wish to pursue its nuclear ambitions, the consequences of this case dictate that the following would have to happen:

-New Inter-Government agreements (IGA) between South Africa and the supplying countries – properly tabled and debated in parliament and not merely noted as was previously the case;
+New intergovernmental agreements between South Africa and the supplying countries would have to be properly tabled and debated in Parliament and not merely noted as was previously the case;

-Adjustment of the outcome of the IEP / IRP process, also considering the impact of National Energy Efficiency Strategy (NEES);
+Adjustment of the outcome of the IEP / IRP process, also considering the impact of National Energy Efficiency Strategy;

-Revisiting of the Environmental Impact Assessments (EIA) and public participations by person affected by the designated nuclear sites;
+Revisiting of the Environmental Impact Assessments (EIA) and public participation for those affected by the designated nuclear sites;

-Furthermore, it is important to note that this judgment has a significant impact on Eskom’s recent application to Treasury for exemption from the Public Finance Management Act (PFMA) Act 1 of 1999, in regard to its plans to fast track the new nuclear build program.
+This judgment has a significant effect on Eskom’s recent application to Treasury for exemption from the Public Finance Management Act, in regard to its plans to fast track the new nuclear build programme.